Table of Contents

 Minimize Family Conflict During A Time of Loss

 Your family should spend time celebrating you and your life.
-By stating your wishes and preplanning your cremation, you can avoid future family arguments and disagreements during this sensitive time.
+By stating your wishes and preplanning your cremation, you can avoid future family disagreements during this sensitive time.

-When you preplan legal matters related to the end of life, your children or loved ones will not argue with each other about what to do.
+When you preplan legal matters related to the end of life, it reduces the likelihood your children or loved ones will argue about what to do.
 You will have already worked through these matters and drawn up your plans, which can minimize the pain of the loss that comes with bereavement.

-Be aware that your loved ones can face a myriad of reactions and emotions — none of them the same.
-They will each need a solid support system during this season and should take time for themselves.
+Be aware that your loved ones can face many reactions and emotions.
+They will each need a solid support system and should take time for themselves.
 Grief takes many forms, including:

 - Shock and feeling numb